 A service is a process that runs on one or more ArcIMS Spatial Server instances.
 The number of instances depends on the type of service and which server components the service accesses.
-A service provides instructions on how to generate a map when a request is received.
 ArcIMS supports four types of services.

 Image Services.
 An Image Service uses the Image Server.
 When a request is received, a map is generated by the Spatial Server and sent to the client as an image.
 A new map image is generated each time a client requests new information.
 Image Services have internal access to the Query, Geocode, and Extract Servers depending on what functionality is required to process the request.